-One of our primary interests has been in modeling cancer therapy-induced cardiomyopathy, heart failure, atrial fibrillation, and peripheral artery disease using hiPSC-derived cardiomyocytes, endothelial cells, megakaryocytes, and fibroblasts.
+One of our primary interests has been in modeling cancer therapy-induced cardiovascular toxicity.
+This includes heart failure, atrial fibrillation, and peripheral artery disease.
+To study this we generate hiPSC-derived cardiomyocytes, endothelial cells, smooth muscle, megakaryocytes, platelets, and fibroblasts.
 This method allows us to recapitulate a patient's off-target cardiotoxic response to drugs such as anthracyclines, tyrosine kinase inhibitors, and monoclonal antibodies.
 Major mechanisms we study include transporters, drug metabolism, mitochondrial behavior, reactive oxygen species, DNA-damage, calcium handling, and sarcomeric damage.

 Heart Failure, Cardiomyopathy, Channelopathies, and Sudden Cardiac Death

 hiPSC-derived cardiomyocytes are a unique tool for cardiomyopathy and hypertrophy phenotype screening.
 Currently, we are researching why some heart failure drugs only work in specific populations and novel drugs that inhibit and/or reverse these phenotypes in a genetic variant-specific manner.